andy-poole/pixelwindow/README.md

         #OnCreate()
         #OnUpdateFrame()
     }
-    note for Application "This class is implemented by the user"
+    note for `ap::PixelWindowBase` "This class is OS-specific (decided at compile-time)" note for Application "This class is implemented by the user"

     `ap::IPixelWindow` <|.. `ap::PixelWindowBase` : implements
     `ap::PixelWindowBase` <|-- `ap::PixelWindow`
     `ap::PixelWindow` <|-- Application : concrete implementation of
 ```
+In the above diagram, note that the `ap::PixelWindowBase` is an OS-specific implementation.
+This is decided at compile time: if `_WIN32` is defined, a Windows implementation is used.
+If `__linux__` is defined, a Linux/Xlib implementation is used.
 The `Application` class is implemented by the user of the PixelWindow module.

 ## Building the Demos
 The demo applications use CMake to generate their project build files.
 In order to generate a project, the following command can be used: